 (CNN) — For those accustomed to manicured greens, wide-open fairways and challenging bunkers, golf courses in Tokyo can often feel claustrophobic.
-Fortunately, a number of courses offering terrific experiences at reasonable prices are located close to the city.
+Fortunately, a number of courses offering terrific experiences at reasonable prices are close to the city.

 None of the courses in the following list requires membership.
 Rental clubs are available at each.
 While dress codes are not strictly enforced, sharp dress and adherence to etiquette is always encouraged on Japanese courses.
 Solo golfers are a rarity, though not unheard of.